sensu/sensu-puppet-handler/README.md

   version     Print the version number of this plugin

 Flags:
-      --cacert string              path to the site's Puppet CA certificate PEM file (default "ca.pem") --cert string                path to the SSL certificate PEM file signed by your site's Puppet CA (default "cert.pem") -e, --endpoint string            the PuppetDB API endpoint (URL).
-If an API path is not specified, /pdb/query/v4/nodes/ will be used (default "https://10.73.10.116:8081")
+      --cacert string              path to the site's Puppet CA certificate PEM file --cert string                path to the SSL certificate PEM file signed by your site's Puppet CA -e, --endpoint string            the PuppetDB API endpoint (URL).
+If an API path is not specified, /pdb/query/v4/nodes/ will be used
   -h, --help                       help for sensu-puppet-handler
       --insecure-skip-tls-verify   skip SSL verification
-      --key string                 path to the private key PEM file for that certificate (default "key.pem") -a, --sensu-api-key string       The Sensu API key (default "84e13d58-62fe-4236-b77d-ccc369ec5b1a") -u, --sensu-api-url string       The Sensu API URL (default "http://localhost:8080") -c, --sensu-ca-cert string       The Sensu Go CA Certificate
+      --key string                 path to the private key PEM file for that certificate -a, --sensu-api-key string       The Sensu API key -u, --sensu-api-url string       The Sensu API URL (default "http://localhost:8080") -c, --sensu-ca-cert string       The Sensu Go CA Certificate
 ```